Terms & Conditions

 For cancellations made outside of the 14-day statutory cancellation period, the following cancellation charges are applicable:

-- The charge for cancellations received between September 30th 2019 and February 28th 2020 is 50% of the total program price.
+- The charge for cancellations received before 1st April 2022 is 50% of the total program balance.
+Reach Cambridge will also retain your deposit.

-- The charge for cancellations received after February 28th 2020 is 100% of the total program price.
+- The charge for cancellations received after 1st April 2022 is 100% of the total program balance.
+Reach Cambridge will also retain your deposit.

-If a program is cancelled by Reach Cambridge or the college due to insufficient enrolment before February 28th 2020, applicants will receive a full refund.
+If a program is cancelled by Reach Cambridge or the college due to insufficient enrolment before 1st April 2022, any program payments and places will automatically be transferred to summer 2023.
+Alternatively, applicants will have the option to request to a full refund.
 Thereafter refunds will be subject to the Reach Cambridge cancellation policy.

 All discount deadlines are final.
 We reserve the right to make changes to our discount policy, including changes in price, content, description, terms, etc. at any time without notice.
 See below for terms and conditions relating to specific discounts.